Teidesat/ADCS-embedded-software/README.md

 |    ├── hardware                   # Hardware abstraction to make it easier to connect with the algortihms (all sensors are attached and setup in INS.hpp)
 |    ├── IMUlgortims                # IMU orientation algoritms
 |    ├── sunSensorAlgorithms        # Sun Sensor orientation algoritms
-|    └── utils                      # Utilities common to the algorithms
+|    └── utils                      # Utilities common to the IMU algorithms
 ├── src                       # Multiple main programs, one for each algorithm.
 Hardware sensor data is read and used to feed the algorithm
 └── test
 ```